The Best Blueberry Muffins with Crumb Topping

 If you love blueberries, you’re going to devour these absolutely delicious blueberry muffins!
 These muffins have a little lemon zest added in for a burst of flavor in each bite.

 Finished with a yummy crumb topping, the top of the muffins are crisp while the inside is moist and fluffy!
 The perfect blend of texture and flavor.
+Scroll below to learn how to expertly make these yummy muffins.

 blueberry muffins on tray

-Blueberry Lemon Muffins Recipe
+Why You’ll Love These Blueberry Muffins Recipe

 These blueberry lemon muffins are made from scratch!
-The sweetness from granulated sugar is the perfect combination of tart lemon zest and burst of blueberry flavor!
+The sweetness from granulated sugar is the perfect combination of tart lemon zest and a burst of blueberry flavor!

 This delicious muffin recipe is very similar in flavor to my blueberry & lemon scone recipe.
 The scone recipe is a reader favorite made time and time again.